mjcat1n/RepTracker/README.md

      mvn spring-boot:run
 ```

-For all other operating systems, refer to https://maven.apache.org/download.cgi or your OS package manager.
+For all other operating systems, refer to https://maven.apache.org/download.cgi and https://maven.apache.org/install.html or your OS package manager.

  4. This will run SpringBoot and the application will be available for testing on localhost
  5. Once SpringBoot is running, test out the application: http://localhost:8080/